Lectures on Statistics in Theory: Prelude to Statistics in Practice: Likelihood principle

 \begin{itemize} \item For constructing Bayesian and likelihood intervals, $\bi(\non|\ntot,\binp)$ is evaluated {\em only} at the observed value $\non=3$. \item For constructing confidence intervals we use, in addition, {\em probabilities for values of $\non$ not observed}. \end{itemize} This distinction turns out to be a {\em huge} deal!

-In both Bayesian methods and likelihood-ratio based methods, the probability (density) for obtaining the {\em data at hand} is used (via the likelihood function), {\em but probabilities for obtaining other data are not used!}
+In both Bayesian methods and likelihood-ratio-based methods, the probability (density) for obtaining the {\em data at hand} is used (via the likelihood function), {\em but probabilities for obtaining other data are not used!}

 In contrast, in typical frequentist calculations (confidence intervals, $p$-values), one also uses probabilities of data that could have been observed but that were {\em not observed}.

 The assertion that only the former is valid is captured by the \begin{itemize} \item {\em Likelihood Principle}: If two experiments yield likelihood functions that are proportional, then Your inferences from the two experiments should be identical. \end{itemize}